Platonism in the Philosophy of Mathematics

 Assume that object realism is true.
 For convenience, assume also Classical Semantics.
 These assumptions ensure that the singular terms and quantifiers of mathematical language refer to and range over abstract objects.
 Given these assumptions, should one also be a mathematical platonist?
-In other words, do the objects that mathematical sentences refer to and quantify over satisfy Independence or some similar condition?
+In other words, do the objects that mathematical sentences refer to and quantify over satisfy either version of the independence thesis?

 It will be useful to restate our assumptions in more neutral terms.
 We can do this by invoking the notion of a semantic value, which plays an important role in semantics and the philosophy of language.
 In these fields it is widely assumed that each expression makes some definite contribution to the truth-value of sentences in which the expression occurs.
 This contribution is known as the semantic value of the expression.
 It is widely assumed that (at least in extensional contexts) the semantic value of a singular term is just its referent.